 I was talking to a guy at work about a lady at work.

-He asked, “Is she was one of those annoying people who is happy all the time?”
+He asked, “Is she one of those annoying people who is happy all the time?”

 He just smiled.

-So there are many who don’t like me because I’m happy all time.
-There are many who don’t like me because I don’t take things as seriously as they do.
+Many don’t like me because I’m happy all time.
+Many don’t like me because I don’t take things as seriously as they do.